Covid-19 financial support

 Save money on your energy bills

 Free and impartial advice to help you save money on your energy bills and keep your home warm is available from our Managing Money Better Service.
-See Save money on your energy bills for further information.
+See Help with your heating and energy bills for further information.

 Our Welfare Rights advice line remains open for existing and new benefits enquiries - call 03000 268 968.
-Visit Welfare Rights for more information.
+Visit Benefits advice or help with a benefits appeal for more information.

 Until further notice, Welfare Rights have suspended home visits and other face to face appointments but are continuing to offer telephone advice and to work on individual cases.
 Wherever possible Welfare Rights will try to assist with digital claims.